-- Ping Sends ping message to another node on the network. - Trace Route Sends ICMP echo request packets to another node on the network. - Address Resolution Protocol Describes how to configure ARP aging time, proxy ARP, or static addresses.
-Also shows how to display dynamic entries in the ARP cache. - ◆ Static Routes Configures static routes to other network segments. - ◆ Routing Table Displays routing entries learned through dynamic routing and statically configured entries.
+- ◆ Ping Sends ping message to another node on the network. - ◆ Trace Route Sends ICMP echo request packets to another node on the network. - Address Resolution Protocol Describes how to configure ARP aging time, proxy ARP, or static addresses.
+Also shows how to display dynamic entries in the ARP cache. - ◆ Static Routes Configures static routes to other network segments. - Routing Table Displays routing entries learned through dynamic routing and statically configured entries. - ◆ Equal-cost Multipath Routing Configures the maximum number of equal-cost paths that can transmit traffic to the same destination

-This switch supports IP routing and routing path management via static routing definitions and dynamic routing protocols such as RIP.
+This switch supports IP routing and routing path management via static routing definitions and dynamic routing protocols such as RIP, OSPFv2, OSPv316, or BGPv416.
 When IP routing is functioning, this switch acts as a wire-speed router, passing traffic between VLANs with different IP interfaces, and routing traffic to external IP networks.
 However, when the switch is first booted, default routing can only forward traffic between local IP interfaces.
 As with all traditional routers, static and dynamic routing functions must first be configured to work.